 - Preheat the oven to 160°C / 320°F fan.
 Add the red onion and red wine vinegar to a bowl, stir, then leave to pickle while you complete the next steps.

-- Place two medium-sized oven-proof bowls on a baking dish.
+- Place two medium-sized oven-proof bowls upside down on a baking dish.
 Brush the bowls with olive oil, then place the tortillas over the bowls and mould them around the bowls.
 Bake in the oven for 8-12 minutes or until crispy.
 Note: if you bake the tortillas too long, they might stick to the bowls.

 - Toast the sweetcorn in a non-stick frying pan on a medium heat for 8 minutes or until they begin to char.
 Meanwhile, add a splash of olive oil to a separate pan on a medium heat.
 As soon as the oil is hot, add the beans, garlic, cumin, paprika and a pinch of salt.
 Stir, then cook for 5 minutes.
 Add a splash of water if the beans get too dry.